 Definition of Nitrification

 Nitrification is an oxidation process (loss of electrons or gain of the oxidation state by an atom or compound takes place).
-This process starts with the ammonia which gets oxidized into nitrite (NO2-), this action is performed by the bacteria Nitrosomonas sp.
+This process starts with the ammonium which gets oxidized into nitrite (NO2-), this action is performed by the bacteria Nitrosomonas sp.
 Later on, this nitrite (NO2-) gets oxidized into nitrate (NO3-), and this action is performed by the Nitrobacter sp.

 The activity of nitrifying bacteria gets slower in acidic solution, and are best at pH between 6.5 to 8.5 and temperature vary from 16 to 35°C.